GabrielCarames/youtube-clone/README.md

 # Youtube clone
 A simple Youtube clone with its most relevant features.
-All the youtube data is retrieved by [Youtube API v3](https://developers.google.com/youtube/v3)
+All youtube data is retrieved by [Youtube API v3](https://developers.google.com/youtube/v3)

 <br />